Bank vs. brokerage custody

 Choosing a custodian for your assets in an important decision, and every portfolio has different requirements and objectives.
 It is important to have knowledge about the various regulations, coverage limits and operational structures of both brokerage firms and banks.
 Understanding custody from these two perspectives will help you arrive at an informed and prudent decision about where to hold your assets.

-To learn about the custody services we offer at U.S. Bank, click here.
+Contact us to learn about the custody services we offer at U.S. Bank.